MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-monitoring-configuration.md

 ## Inactive monitors

-Most of the database performance monitors are not active by default because the appropriate thresholds are determined based on the monitored database applications.
+Most of the database performance monitors aren't active by default because the appropriate thresholds are determined based on the monitored database applications.
 If this functionality is required for proper database application monitoring, complete these steps:

 1. Determine the correct threshold values based on the expected usage patterns or observed resource consumption.
 1. Override one or more of the monitors to adjust the thresholds and make them active.

-The following monitors are not active by default:
+The following monitors aren't active by default:

 - Connections
   - Count of Failed Connection